develop-me/bootcamp--week-03--programming-fundamentals/challenges/03/01-arrays-for/README.md

     );
     ```

-1) Create a function, `divisibleBy3`, that takes an array of numbers.
+1) Create a function, `divisibleBy3s`, that takes an array of numbers.
 Return an array containing only the numbers that are divisible by 3.

     ```javascript
     // ... your function here

     console.log(
-        divisibleBy3([1, 2, 3, 4, 5, 6]), // [3, 6]
+        divisibleBy3s([1, 2, 3, 4, 5, 6]), // [3, 6]
-        divisibleBy3([3, 4, 5, 9]), // [3, 9]
+        divisibleBy3s([3, 4, 5, 9]), // [3, 9]
     );
     ```

-1) Create a function, `min`, that takes an array of numbers.
-Return the smallest number.
+1) Create a function, `lowest`, that takes an array of numbers.
+Return the lowest number.

     **Hint**: don't try and use `.sort()` - it won't do what you think